A guided residual search for nonlinear state-space identification: Conclusions

-\section{CONCLUSIONS}
+{Both benchmark examples demonstrate the low computational cost of the proposed initialization stage.
+The dominant computational expense instead arises from the constrained multiple-shooting problem induced by the additional shooting-state decision variables\footnote{The present implementation did not exploit multiple-shooting parallelism.}.
+For the more complex F-16 example, this cost became a practical limitation: a compromise interval length of \(d=200\) samples was selected to keep the problem tractable.
+Moreover, this choice required empirical tuning, and reliable convergence was not obtained for all nearby hyperparameter settings or all random seeds.}

+{ This computational bottleneck is particularly restrictive for high-dimensional systems with large effective Lipschitz constants, such as the F-16 benchmark, for which short shooting intervals are expected to improve robustness to hyperparameter choices and random-seed effects.
+Realizing this setting in practice will therefore require a more scalable multiple-shooting implementation that exploits the natural parallelism across intervals and improves memory management.}

+\section{Conclusions}

-This work presented a novel time-domain identification approach for \ac{nllfr} state-space models that decomposes the inherently non-convex optimization problem into a sequence of tractable subproblems.
-A key contribution is the guided residual search, which efficiently estimates the nonlinear residual dynamics but induces a distribution shift influencing the subsequent joint optimization; this shift was analyzed theoretically, illustrated experimentally, and effectively mitigated through a multiple-shooting strategy.
-Validation on two experimental benchmarks showed improved convergence over naive initialization and competitive performance compared to state-of-the-art black-box methods.
+{ This work introduced a computationally efficient \ac{grs}-based initialization scheme for simulation-based optimization of \ac{nllfr} state-space models.
+The adverse effect of distribution shift inherent to the proposed initialization was analyzed theoretically, illustrated experimentally, and mitigated through a multiple-shooting strategy.
+Experiments on two benchmarks showed improved convergence over naive initialization and competitive performance with state-of-the-art black-box methods.
+Future work will focus on more scalable multiple-shooting implementations.}